BillaBear/website/content/posts/reality-of-not-invented-here.md

 meta:
   keywords: subscription management software, SaaS Business, Software as a Service, BillaBear
   description: Discusses Not invented here and how it really works
-  title: Reality of Not Invented Here
+  title: The Reality of Not Invented Here
 ---
 When I first heard of Not Invented Here (NIH) as a junior developer, I always thought it meant that the company wouldn't use anything external.
 I thought it would be a case that every tool would be developed internally.
 I thought it was going to be driven purely by ego that they thought they could do better.
 And for a long time, I thought I never worked somewhere that had that problem.
 The reality of NIH is completely different from what I expected and I've been encountering it for far longer than I thought.